Ongoing clinical studies at the IHU

 MONIREA - USE OF RDS MULTISENSE® IN POST-ICU PATIENTS IN THE COVID-19 ERA

-Principal Investigator: Prof. Julien POTTECHER
+Principal Investigator: Pr.
+Julien POTTECHER

 Main Objective: The aim of this study is to assess the relevance and reliability of an innovative clinical signs surveillance system, such as the MultiSense®-Strip Patch, during the monitoring of patients cared for in a post-ICU rehabilitation unit during both rest and exercise during the COVID-19 era.